◀ Back

 Proxy voting by proposal category

-During the quarter there were 189 resolutions from 22 companies to vote on.
-On behalf of clients, we voted against two resolutions.
+During the quarter there were 167 resolutions from 23 companies to vote on.
+On behalf of clients, we voted against three resolutions.

 We voted against Philippine Seven’s request for management to approve all other business matters before the annual general meeting (AGM) of shareholders.
 We consider ourselves active shareholders and prefer to vote on such matters at the AGM. (one resolution)